-Land records for the First People in Indiana can be found in the Auditor of State Land Records Collections.
+Land records for the First People in Indiana can be found in the Comptroller Land Records Collections.
 Native American names are frequently found among the correspondence, Registers of Receipt Books for the various land offices, and Treaty Maps.
 They are sometimes the subject under consideration in both the Territorial and Supreme Court records.

 Due to the many attempts of early settlers to phonetically adapt the names of the First People, there are often many variations in spelling.
 A partial list of early land records found in the LaPorte-Winamac Land Office database illustrates this perfectly.

 Below is a cropped section of a Treaty Map.
 After each treaty was written, typically including land cessions by the Native American tribes, new survey maps were drawn representing the Reserves belonging to the Native American families who remained in Indiana.
 This map illustrates the Reserves of Francis Godfroy and John B. Richardville.